LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

  or implicit call through an overloaded operator, user-defined-literal, or `new`, `delete`, `new[]`, or `delete[]` expression.

-_Note - In particular, taking the address of a function or member-function, or decaying a function to a pointer-to-function has undefined behaviour - End Note_
+_Note - In particular, taking the address of a function or member-function, or decaying a function to a pointer-to-function has undefined behaviour.
+ This allows the implementation to implement functions as lambda expressions - End Note_

+_Note - The C++ Standard library does not permit macro-suppressed function calls for its standard library functions - End Note_

 Additionally, the behaviour is undefined if a non-member function declared by this specification, with any of the following names, is called, except if the call is resolved through Argument-dependent lookup: